Special offer

 The classification method

-This method looks at pay from within.
-It is also called the internal method.
-It focusses on qualitative insight and analysis into job characteristics, seniority levels, responsibilities and skill set required.
-Through these KPIs, it creates a grading system that frames the hierarchical levels in the business.
-This method is straightforward but may be subjective.
+The classification method examines pay internally, so it’s also known as the internal method.
+It focuses on qualitative insight and analysis into job characteristics, seniority levels, responsibilities and the skill set required.

-The competitive method uses external market analysis.
-It looks at salaries from within the business versus equivalent industry salaries.
-It is also called the external method as it focusses on market analysis.
-Unlike the internal method, it is based on quantitative data insight that aims at measuring the competitiveness of salaries that the business offers versus its competition.
-This method requires access to market data and therefore is often conducted by specialised consultancy firms.
-For more information on competitive pay, check our content here.
+The market pricing method uses external market analysis.
+Unlike the internal method, it is based on quantitative data insights that measure the competitiveness of salaries that the business offers versus its competition.
+This method requires access to market data and, therefore, is often conducted by specialised consultancy firms.

 The ranking method